bbenchoff/AGaMEMnon/docs/USAGE.md

-**A truly fresh build of this design is not currently guaranteed correct** — see the 2026-08-18 T26 entry in [CONDUCTION_REFRAME_STATUS.md](CONDUCTION_REFRAME_STATUS.md). nextpnr's route choice for this design has drifted since 2026-08-02 purely from chipdb/table growth (the build's own `cap=2 seed=4` is unchanged) into a still-open RMUX→IMUX→RMUX encoding defect at tile `X14Y8`.
+**A truly fresh build of this design is not currently guaranteed correct** — see the 2026-08-18 T26 entry in [CONDUCTION_REFRAME_STATUS.md](CONDUCTION_REFRAME_STATUS.md). nextpnr's route choice for this design differs from the pinned 2026-08-02 build purely from chipdb/table growth (the build's own `cap=2 seed=4` is unchanged), landing in a still-open RMUX→IMUX→RMUX encoding defect at tile `X14Y8`.
 The direct-synthesis recipe below still works and is useful for experimentation, but do not cite `0x4147414d` for its output without independently re-verifying the resulting